tsoos99dev/light-matter-interaction/README.md

 cargo build --release
 ```

-It's all single threaded right now, but it should take too long to run with reasonable parameters.
+It's all single threaded right now, but it shouldn't take too long to run with reasonable parameters.
 This creates a csv output of sampled field values.

 ## Configuration